sinancetinkaya/Telegram-WebK-Message-Hider/README.md

 # Telegram-WebK-Message-Hider
-Hides messages from unwanted users in Telegram groups
+A Tampermonkey/Violentmonkey script that hides messages from unwanted users in Telegram(WebK) groups